paluigi/sdmx/doc/implementation.rst

 See :doc:`resources` for the SDMG Technical Working Group's specification of the REST API.
 The Eurostat and ECB help materials provide descriptions and examples of HTTP using URLs, parameters and headers to construct queries.

-:mod:`pandaSDMX` supports:
+:mod:`sdmx` supports:

 - REST web services, i.e. not SOAP services;
 - Data retrieved in SDMX version 2.1 :ref:`formats <formats>`.
-  Some existing services offer a parameter to select SDMX 2.1 *or* 2.0 format; :mod:`pandaSDMX` does not support the latter.
+  Some existing services offer a parameter to select SDMX 2.1 *or* 2.0 format; :mod:`sdmx` does not support the latter.
-  Other services *only* provide SDMX 2.0-formatted data; these cannot be used with :mod:`pandaSDMX`.
+  Other services *only* provide SDMX 2.0-formatted data; these cannot be used with :mod:`sdmx`.

 :class:`.Request` constructs valid URLs and automatically add some parameter and header values.
 These can be overridden; see :meth:`.Request.get`.
 In some cases, Request will make an additional query to fetch metadata and validate a query.

-:class:`.pandasdmx.Source` and its subclasses handle idiosyncrasies of the web services operated by different agencies, such as:
+:class:`.sdmx.Source` and its subclasses handle idiosyncrasies of the web services operated by different agencies, such as:

 - parameters or headers that are not supported, or must take very specific, non-standard values, or
 - unusual ways of returning data.

-For data sources that support it, :mod:`pandaSDMX` automatically adds the HTTP header ``Accept: application/vnd.sdmx.structurespecificdata+xml;`` when the `dsd` argument is provided to :meth:`.Request.get`.
+For data sources that support it, :mod:`sdmx` automatically adds the HTTP header ``Accept: application/vnd.sdmx.structurespecificdata+xml;`` when the `dsd` argument is provided to :meth:`.Request.get`.

 See :doc:`sources` and the source code for the details for each data source.